v-goncharenko/data-science-template/README.md

 To get yourself familiar with tools used here watch [my talk on Data Science project setup (in Russian)](https://youtu.be/jLIAiDMyseQ)

+**If you use this repo as a template - leave a star please** because template usages don't count in Forks.

 ## What to change?

 * project name (default: `ds_project`)